lkoepsel/AVR_C/README.md

 * **printf(string, variables)**: same as C printf(), limited functionality to be documented.
 There are two ways to add printf and those are documented in the Makefile in the examples.
 It is also helpful to review the [avr-libc printf](https://www.nongnu.org/avr-libc/user-manual/group__avr__stdio.html) documentation.
 * **puts(string)**: same as C puts()

-### Added functions above Arduino Framework
+### Added functions beyond Arduino Framework
 * **buttons[i]** - provides a debounced button response.
 Each button must attach to an Uno pin
 	* Requires sysclock to have a SCALAR1 = SCALAR01_64, as this provides a 8 millis pulse
 	* buttons[i].uno are the Uno pins attached to a button and like digitalRead, function will translate Uno pin to port/pin
 	* buttons[i].pressed indicates if the button has been pressed (true or non-zero)

 	See example in *button* folder as to how to use

-### Work in Progress
-This is a work in progress, the initial version is proof of concept and uses a significant amount of storage.
-Over-time I'll optimize for size and add error-checking (as possible).

 ## Examples
 ### analogRead: